MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/app-capability-declarations.md

 ### Restricted capability approval process

 Previously, we required you to contact support to get approval to use a capability.
-We now allow you to provide this info in your Dev Center dashboard as part of the [submission process](../publish/app-submissions.md).
+We now allow you to provide this info in [Partner Center](https://partner.microsoft.com/dashboard/) as part of the [submission process](../publish/app-submissions.md).

 When you upload packages for your submission, we will detect whether any restricted capabilities are declared.
 If we do so, you will be required to provide details about how your product uses each capability on the [Submission options](../publish/manage-submission-options.md#restricted-capabilities) page.
 Be sure to provide as much detail as possible to help us understand why your product needs to declare the capability.
 Note that this may add some additional time for your submission to complete the certification process.